 What you should know about Cuban currencies

-There are 2 cash currencies being used in Cuba: the Cuban Convertible peso (CUC) and the National peso (CUP).
-The CUC was introduced after the CUP as a stronger, alternative currency and is pegged to the US dollar (1:1).
-The government reportedly plans to phase out the CUC over time and create a new, unified unified CUP (no specific date has been announced yet).
+Previously, there were 2 cash currencies in circulation: the Cuban peso (CUP) and the Cuban convertible peso (CUC).
+The CUC was introduced after the CUP as a stronger, alternative currency and was pegged to the US dollar (1:1).
+However, by June 2021, the government had phased out the CUC and introduced a new, unified CUP.

 The table below summarizes the differences between these 3 Cuban currencies:

 |Cuban peso||Cuban Convertible peso (no longer in circulation)||Moneda Libremente Convertible|

 If you’re transferring money to Cuba, try to send CUC, and make sure your recipient knows to be on the lookout for scam artists who try to swap out CUC with CUP without being noticed.

 Given the political climate, Cuba does not welcome currencies from everywhere.
 You will find it difficult to exchange most currencies in the country, and travellers are warned that they will be hit with a sizeable commission fee when they are able to transact.